cryohydromettools/clearskyalgorithm/README.md

 Figure graphics\select_days_mets.png shows the clear sky days identified by both methods.
 The wavelet method identified 48 days of clear sky (graphics\select_days_mets.png a).
 While the normalization method identified 53 days (graphics\select_days_mets.png a).
-33 days overlapped between the two methods.
+In total 33 days overlapped between the two methods.

 The final values for the coefficients of the normalized method, obtained after the automatic process, are 1.44 for the coefficient b and 0.68 W m<sup>-2</sup> nm<sup>-1</sup> for the coefficient a, with a good level of